Characterizing and Mitigating Flux Crosstalk in Superconducting Qubits-Couplers System

 Non-idealities in \fref{fig:CZ_bridge}(e) and its inset become evident when comparing the measured $|g_{\text{eff}}|$ with the fit at $|\Phi_{\text{C2}}|\geq 0.88\Phi_0$.
-The fit cannot explain the sharp peaks at $|g_{\text{eff}}/2\pi|$ at $|\Phi_{C2}|\approx0.88\Phi_0$ ($f_{\text{C2}}\approx$ \SI{5.94}{\giga Hz}) as the predicted singularities occur beyond the range of the coupler flux displayed in \fref{fig:CZ_bridge}(e)~\cite{Liang_2023_swap}.
-The singularities probably come from the strong coupling between the readout resonator R2 and the coupler C2 as $f_{\text{C2}}\approx f_{\text{R2}}$ (see~\cite{SupMat} for details), which produces hybridized modes as exploited in other works~\cite{chen2024_reset,zhang2025_aswap}.
-Hybridization of modes adds difficulty in nulling $|g_{\text{eff}}|$, which explains the monotonic increase in the two residuals when $|\Phi_{C2}|>0.88\Phi_{0}$.
+The fit cannot explain the sharp peaks at $|g_{\text{eff}}/2\pi|$ at $|\Phi_\text{C2}|\approx0.88\Phi_0$ ($f_{\text{C2}}\approx$ \SI{5.94}{\giga Hz}) as the predicted singularities occur beyond the range of the coupler flux displayed in \fref{fig:CZ_bridge}(e)~\cite{Liang_2023_swap}.
+The singularities probably come from the strong coupling between the readout resonator R2 and the coupler C2 as $f_{\text{C2}}\approx f_{\text{R2}}$ (see Table S2 of~\cite{SupMat}), which produces hybridized modes as exploited in other works~\cite{chen2024_reset,zhang2025_aswap}.
+Hybridization of modes adds difficulty in nulling $|g_{\text{eff}}|$, which explains the monotonic increase in the two residuals when $|\Phi_\text{C2}|>0.88\Phi_{0}$.

-The findings in \frefs{fig:CZ_bridge} imply that flux crosstalk compensation creates a magnetic flux crosstalk-free digital twin of the coupler-mediated CZ gate based on empirical adjustments of the Rabi oscillation model~\cite{Sung_2021,hellings_2025,Krizan_2025}.
-This digital twin helps identify non-idealities in two-qubit gates such as flux transients~\cite{Sung_2021,TMLi2024,hellings_2025} and unintended hybridization of the qubit and coupler modes.
+The findings in \frefs{fig:CZ_bridge} imply that flux crosstalk compensation creates a magnetic flux crosstalk-free \uline{intuitive} digital twin of the coupler-mediated CZ gate.
+This twin is based on empirical adjustments of the Rabi oscillation model~\cite{hellings_2025}, whose analytical form is validated by carefully calibrated two-qubit state measurements~\cite{Krizan_2025} and initially modelled as three-interacting qutrits~\cite{Sung_2021}.
+This digital twin helps identify non-idealities in two-qubit gates such as reduced 2Q Rabi oscillation cycles brought upon by an effective flux transient~\cite{Sung_2021,TMLi2024,hellings_2025} and unintended hybridization of the qubit and coupler modes.
 Shaping the flux pulse to account for flux transients~\cite{Sung_2021,TMLi2024,hellings_2025} while avoiding frequencies that invoke unwanted hybridization of modes~\cite{chen2024_reset} could help to match the digital twin with experimental results.
-We consider the proposed measurement, modeling, and analysis protocol to be suitable for scaling to thousands of qubits with the aid of high-performance computing~\cite{Mohseni_2025}.
+We consider the proposed measurement, modeling, and analysis protocol to be suitable for scaling to hundreds of qubits with the aid of high-performance computing~\cite{Mohseni_2025} (see Sec.
+SVII of~\cite{SupMat} for supporting details).